biroloter/Mobile-Ad-Hosts/README.md

 # Mobile-Ad-Hosts
 This ad blocker list aims to block mobile ads which includes in-app ads.
-I also recommend you to use following lists with these apps:
+I also recommend you to use following lists with DNS66 or Blokada.

 Unified Hosts: https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts